Don Doe: Early work

 While Don Doe's work covers a range of subjects, his earliest work seemed to have a focus on the production of art.
 The uses of figures such as the artist's muse, dealer, studio assistance, and an over abundance of canvases portray the various moments within the completion of an artist's work.
 Alongside these pieces were male figures being engulfed in floods, on the remains of their former lives personified by the cars or houses they floated on.
 There is a collection of these works in the Deutsche Bank New York City, as well as the Piergoi Flat Files in Brooklyn.
 Alongside Doe's collection are a number of other artists represented by the Deutsche Bank New York that share his artistic strategies.
-These artists included, but are not limited to, Nina Bovasso, Tom Burckhardt, Ken Butler, Marc Dean Veca, Tim Maul, and Charles Spurrier.
+These artists included, but are not limited to, Nina Bovasso, Tom Burckhardt, Ken Butler, Mark Dean Veca, Tim Maul, and Charles Spurrier.

 Doe's work evolved into the focus of the female body.
 In an interview by Pierogi, Don Doe explores his thoughts on the transition into a new set of works; titled Scopophilia.
 These works depicted men taking photos of women in various poses.
 "I have another series of a solitary male utilizing a camera possibly as a voyeuristic device preparing to either document his female subject or keep a distance from her, a very open ended series without an outcome, but full of noir.
 I am working on two other series about pissing in public and another about gun hobbyists in the woods.
 So I guess the men illustrate a problematizing of the male gaze, and other blurred distinctions between life and the authoritative nudes of the masters, that an eventual installation will resolve."
 The male and female figures play into the viewer's understanding of social reality, as well as the classical masters who also painted nude figures.
 This is further explored in an interview of a 2003 show that Don Doe partook in.
 This review in The New York Times by Ken Johnson briefly goes over the way Doe's work interacts with mythology and male desire.